Swikruti23/Swikruti23-Hand-Danger-Detection-Project/README.md

-# Swikruti23-Hand-Danger-Detection-Project
+# Hand Tracking Danger Detection System
-Hand tracking danger zone project
+This project detects a user's hand position and gives a Danger Warning when the hand is near a virtual boundary.